The Right Steps to Develop an Effective Team

 A team is only capable when the employees can put forward their ideas in front of everyone.
-This is only possible when you, as a manager, start contributing and collaborating yourself.
+This is only possible when you, as a manager, start contributing and collaborating with yourself.
 Once you set an example and make everyone comfortable with the idea, then others will follow you.

 6. Practice Feedback

 Teams can only excel in their work and become effective when they get the right feedback.
-Practicing feedback not only concentrates on improving every individual, but it also focuses on developing a better company culture.
+Practicing feedback not only concentrates on improving every individual, but also focuses on developing a better company culture.

 7. Providing them a good work environment

-Your team’s ability to work depends on the fact that they are given the necessary space.
+Your team's ability to work depends on the fact that they are given the necessary space.
 Providing them a working environment where they feel comfortable will increase their efficiency.
-The team will be able to clearly look into all the problems and come up with the necessary solutions.
-It is a great way to create team building as every member will be able to relay their thoughts to each other and bond well.
+The team will be able to look into all the problems and come up with the necessary solutions.
+It is a great way to create team building as every member will relay their thoughts to each other and bond well.
 Thus, increasing engagement and boosting morale.

 Summing it Up